 It’s a new year which must mean a new remarketing report!
-Here’s our latest infographic with the key cart abandonment and remarketing stats from the last quarter – featuring, for the first time, figures for Utilities and Non-Profit organizations.
+Here’s our latest infographic with the key shopping cart abandonment and remarketing stats from the last quarter – featuring, for the first time, figures for Utilities and Non-Profit organizations.

 Here are the headline stats from this quarter:

 Unless you’ve been living in a cave for the last couple of years*, you are no doubt aware of the fact that mobile conversion is becoming an increasingly big deal when it comes to ecommerce – and indeed the web as a whole.

 * In fact, for cave dwellers, mobile is probably even more important… but I digress.

 Taking a ‘mobile first’ approach to the web was pretty forward thinking when Mark Zukerberg revealed Facebook’s strategy back in 2012.
 Now it is commonplace.

 Google themselves of course have made their thoughts on the subject very clear in announcing their intentions to introduce a ‘Mobile-First Indexing’ approach.

 If you haven’t tried out their excellent (and free) Mobile Testing Tool then give it a go today.
 It won’t necessarily make for comfortable reading, but with ‘more people searching on a mobile phone than a computer’ there’s no doubting how important it is to take seriously.

 Remarketing for Mobile

 When developing a remarketing strategy to combat abandonment on your website you need to go beyond just thinking about responsive design.